What is Tree Campus?

 - Completed a tree inventory of campus trees in landscaped areas in Spring 2018.

 - Planted 200 saplings in rain gardens on campus in Spring 2019.
+Planted an additional 100 in April 2020.
 Some will stay in rain gardens permanently, while others will be transplanted when larger.

 - Celebrated 200th birthday of the E. Moore Hall sycamore in November 2019.